culled/CocoEngine/README.md

 The engine uses CMake 4.1+ as the build system, which should automatically fetch dependencies upon project setup.

 #### Manual build steps:
-1. Open the "CocoEngine" root folder in a terminal
+1. Clone the repository: ```git clone https://github.com/culled/CocoEngine```
+2. Navigate into the cloned project: ```cd CocoEngine```
-2. Configure the project: ```cmake .```
+3. Configure the project: ```cmake .```
-3. Build the project: ```cmake --build .```
+4. Build the project: ```cmake --build .```

 Right now, the entire project is statically built and linked.
 You can also include/exclude the compiling of different services by modifying the CMake options.
 By default, the project includes a "Sandbox" application that can be used to experiment with and develop the engine.
 If you want to create your own application, you can create your own C++ project and include it as a CMake target in the root `CMakeLists.txt` file.

 You will need to either copy the "Assets" directory to the same directory as your compiled executable file, or set the working directory of your project to be the root of the project.
 This is because the engine currently searches for the "Assets" directory relative to the directory of the current process for loading shaders and other assets it uses.
+The built-in applications have a post-build command that automatically copies the assets to the executable directory.

 I'm still relatively new to CMake, and I'm sure the build process needs to be updated to be more resilient and flexible, but it works for what I need right now.
 I currently use JetBrains CLion as my primary IDE, which should automatically set up the project correctly once you open it.